When you’re making your New Year’s resolutions, commit to setting and achieving some of these smart financial goals.

 7. Build an Emergency Fund for Rainy Days

-The good news is that you can get a 2% interest on your savings if you use the promo code: NUGGETS2 with Chip.
+The good news is that automatic savings apps such as Plum helps you save money, even when you’re not thinking about it.
 These apps take the effort out of creating a rainy day pot; you can sit back and watch it grow, enjoying the peace of mind.